Meet some of our team members to learn more about their education and what they do everyday to serve Louisiana.

-Both terms refer to community supervision of convicted felons by officers employed as probation and parole officers.
-Probation is afforded to certain offenders after pleading guilty and receiving a deferred or suspended sentence.
+Both terms refer to community supervision of formerly imprisoned people by officers employed as probation and parole officers.
+Probation is afforded to certain individuals after pleading guilty and receiving a deferred or suspended sentence.
 Probation is under the jurisdiction of the court and sentencing judge.
-Parole is supervision of offenders after having served a portion of their sentence in prison and the jurisdiction falls under the Committee on Parole.
+Parole is supervision of individuals who have served a portion of their sentence in prison and are released on parole.
+The jurisdiction of people on parole falls under the Committee on Parole.
 An individual on parole has served prison time for their conviction while someone on probation has not.

 Applicants must have a baccalaureate degree or a combination of work experience and college credit, a valid Louisiana driver’s license, a willingness and ability to handle and carry firearms, and willingness and ability to complete the Police Officers Standards and Training (POST) Academy.
 An applicant convicted of a misdemeanor crime of violence or a felony, or who is under indictment on a felony charge will be disqualified until relief from the disabilities imposed by the state and federal laws is granted.